 Lack of Communication

-The medical record is a log of patient data, the thoughts of physicians and other healthcare practitioners, and a log of the care delivered.
-It is above all, a means of communicating with one another.
+The medical record is a log of patient data, the thoughts of physicians and other healthcare practitioners, and the care delivered.
+It is, above all, a means of communicating with one another.
 The EMR, being closely modeled to the standard paper-based medical record, serves these purposes with the promise of improving oversight and error detection.
-The potential reach of the medical record extends far beyond that of it paper predecessor and once the issues with interoperability have been addressed, more value will be added.
-However, its use as a communication tool does not yet extend beyond paper.
+The potential reach of the medical record extends far beyond that of its paper predecessor, and once the interoperability issues have been addressed, more value will be added.
+However, its use as a communication tool has not yet extended beyond paper.
 Although remote access capabilities exist, these do not make it an enhanced communication tool.

-A user of the medical record still has to search through the information it contains.
-When a piece of information is not present, the user has no way of knowing if it is not yet done, an order missed, the data never entered, or it was entered into a non-standard area of the medical record.
+A medical record user still has to search through the information it contains.
+When a piece of information is not present, the user cannot know if it is not yet done, an order was missed, the data was never entered, or it was entered into a non-standard area of the medical record.

-These issues can cause duplication and medical errors when information is not acted upon.
-Most everything done in healthcare carries required action behind it, be it the request for specialized consultation, the ordering of labs or tests, or the interpretation of nursing notes and vital signs.
-It is often not clear from EMR’s when a piece of information has been assessed and possibly acted upon.
+When information is not acted upon, these issues can cause duplication and medical errors.
+Most everything done in healthcare requires action, be it the request for specialized consultation, the ordering of labs or tests, or the interpretation of nursing notes and vital signs.
+However, EMRs often do not indicate when a piece of information has been assessed and possibly acted upon.

 Related: What is the Future Role of EHRs in the Health IT Ecosystem?